epigeneticstoocean/AE17_Cvirginica_MolecularResponse/README.md

 * `2021-Jun-22` : Added link to publication in README.
 * `2021-Jun-22` : Made some minor edits to [`/01B_DNAm_processing`](https://github.com/epigeneticstoocean/AE17_Cvirginica_MolecularResponse/blob/master/01B_DNAm_processing.md) to correct some small grammatical mistakes and corrects several broken links.
+* `2022-Aug-07` : Major repository update.
+Due to a small data entry error, the EPF pH values for several individuals was rearranged.
+This had little to no effect on results.
+Updated data files and revised figures were generated and incorporated into a new branch `2022_erratum`.
+Please clone that repository for the corrected version of the data and results.